DataStax-Examples/python-website-scraper/README.md

 * [Signup for DataStax Astra](https://dtsx.io/3ogyCAI), or login to your already existing account.
 * [Create an Astra DB Database](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-astra-db) if you don't already have one.
 <!--- ENDEXCLUDE --->
-* [Create an Astra DB Keyspace](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-astra-db-keyspace) called `sag_nuxtjs_fullstack` in your database.
+* [Create an Astra DB Keyspace](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-astra-db-keyspace) called `sag_python_scraper` in your database.
 * [Generate an Application Token](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-application-token) with the role of `Database Administrator` for the Organization that your Astra DB is in.
 * Get your [secure connect bundle](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#get-an-astra-db-secure-connect-bundle) from the connect page of your database and save it to your project folder.
 Rename it to `bundle.zip`